 Questions This symbol indicates a range of questions that will appear against each section.
-The questions are placed at the beginning of each topic within the section.
-You may answer each question directly from the text.
-There are several questions where you must read the text pages and provide your own interpretation of the Interpret information.
-You may need to read the text pages nominated in the question, interpret the question and then answer in your own words .
-You may use the information from the text provided, research the internet or complete the task from information within your own Organisation.
+The questions are placed at the beginning of each topic within the ? section.
+You may answer each question directly from the text There are several questions where you must read the text pages and provide your own interpretation of the information.
+Interpret You may need to read the text pages nominated in the question, interpret the question and then answer in your own words .
+You may use the information from the text provided or complete the task from information within your own Organisation.
 Each task is clearly numbered with the section/topic it relates to and allocated a specific task number and name.
 It will also be supported with relevant material and/or site drawings to assist you to complete the task.
 It is best to submit each task separately to ensure you are on the right track.
 Further Research These are shown throughout the text in blue font - internet links for your convenience to search for further detailed information on the topics Back to Basics have provided in their textbooks.
 When you read through the tasks, you will be reminded to provide your own work.
 If you use the internet to gather more information, and use this information in your work, you must show where you sourced the information.
 DO NOT claim it as your own work.
-DRAFT Draft Submissions of your tasks are allowed (a maximum of 2 per task) to ensure you are on the right track.
+Tasks Draft Submissions of your tasks are allowed (a maximum of 2 per task) to ensure you are on the right track.
 Submit the Draft to studentsupport@backtobasics.edu.au Watermark or label it as a Draft or it will be sent directly to the Assessor for marking.
 Remember this is only a Draft and only needs to be set out with brief comments.
-The person reviewing your draft will Task provide you feedback within reason.
+The person reviewing your draft will provide you feedback within reason.
 They will not tell you how to answer all the questions in the task.
 They will guide you with relevant feedback.
-When you have received the feedback, complete each task, along with any support documents, samples, drawings etc. that may be required and submit the completed task to lodgement@backtobasics.edu.au Forms This symbol indicates that in the activities or tasks you are required to also provide samples of the supporting documents/forms as examples to support your procedures.
-60 CONTACT YOUR STUDENT SUPPORT TEAM - EACH ONE WILL BE ABLE TO GUIDE YOU OR ENSURE SOMEONE CAN HELP YOU. 霍 1300 855 713 or EMAIL your questions to studentsupport@backtobasics.edu.au Pon't FORGET!
+When you have received the feedback, complete each task, along with any support documents, samples, drawings etc. that may be required and submit the completed task to lodgement@backtobasics.edu.au ÇÕ CONTACT YOUR STUDENT SUPPORT TEAM - EACH ONE WILL BE ABLE TO GUIDE YOU OR ENSURE SOMEONE CAN HELP YOU. ☎ 1300 855 713 or EMAIL your questions to studentsupport@backtobasics.edu.au Pon't FORGET!
 This symbol is in various sections of your course material to remind you to Register with the National Construction Code OR send in your forms and documents to support your submissions OR call our Student Support Team for Assistance.